 - Under CARM, importers are responsible for paying CBSA directly for duties, taxes, and fees.

 - Importers must manage their own statements, account balances, discrepancies, and payments through the portal.

 - Payments are required within specific timelines, which may differ from your current payment timelines with your customs broker.

 Importers will have the ability to assign/delegate some or all of these functions to their customs brokers or other service providers.
 However, you will still need to proactively monitor and manage the delegation of those authorities.

-- All importers will be required to purchase a surety bond to indemnify CBSA relating to the payment of duty and taxes to CBSA.
+- Almost all commercial importers will be required to purchase a surety bond to indemnify CBSA relating to the payment of duty and taxes to CBSA.

 - It is expected (but not yet finalized) that the bond amount will be based on the importer’s highest level of monthly duties, taxes, and CBSA fees (including GST) for a single month, from their past 12-month history.